 Probably the most understated aspect to a rooms condition is the humidity level.
 A humidity range between 40-60% is healthy for the body, mainly because bacteria have a hard time growing in this range.
 The mindset here is to consider the negative effects of humidity being too high or too low.

 The EPA’s (Environment Protection) recommends 30-50% for preventing mold growth in the house as higher humidity promotes mold growth.
 Mold clearly isn’t an ideal feature in a nursery.
 Some children’s hospitals keep their air at 55%.
 How a room is built and insulated is also a factor for promoting mold growth.
 If walls get cold at night, mold is more likely to grow.
 This Mold can cause respiratory problems and trigger allergy and asthma flare-ups.

 This can cause dry skin, irritate your nasal passages and throat, and make your eyes itchy.
 For children who are mouth breathers and sleep with their mouth open, a dry room can be an issue and sleep disrupter.
 Air conditioning can dry the humidity in the room, and babies and children can wake with a dry mouth and feel thirsty and their cries can equate to more night time waking.

-Monitor your child’s room with a humidity thermometer that can update you in real time.
+Ideally you should Monitor your child’s room with a WiFi thermometer that can update you in real time.
 BabyTempNet is an example of a user friendly device that can do this.
 If you do not have air conditioning, the main tools at your disposal are a heater, humidifier (diffuser) and a fan.
 Be sure to clean the humidifier regularly also.
-A fan helps keep the air moving balancing out the air in a room.
+A fan helps keep the air moving balancing out the air conditions in a room.